Creepsy/parser_generator/README.md

       ```
     + Creating a new object:

-      To create a new object, you simply have to call its constructor(The one you specified the type with):
+      To create a new object, you simply have to call its constructor (The one you specified the type with).
+To group multiple values in a list, simply put them in square brackets seperated by a comma:
       ```
       def addition(first:number, second:number);
       f:number <ADD> s:number -> addition(f, s);